Paul Grunwaldt

 Paul Richard Carl Grunwaldt (born January 18, 1891, Berlin; died June 7, 1962, Weingarten (Württemberg), Germany) was a German painter and representative of Berlin Expressionism.
 He was a member of the artists' association Novembergruppe.

 Paul Grunwaldt left behind an extensive artistic oeuvre.
 His wife, who died in 1983, wished that the paintings go to his hometown.
-Large parts of his artistic estate were donated to the Reinickendorf district.
+Large parts of his artistic estate were donated to the Reinickendorf district, a borough of Berlin, where he lived for thirty years.